CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 #### OPS.2.4.A3 Hedging communication links for remote maintenance [IT operation]

 The possible accesses and communication interfaces for external connection MUST be limited to the necessary extent.
-Likewise, all communication connections MUST be disconnected after the remote access has been completed (deactivation).
+Likewise, all communication connections MUST be disconnected after remote access has been completed (deactivation).
 For remote maintenance, necessary ports MUST be constantly provided.
 It MUST be used, taking into account the required protection requirements of the IT system or the application of secure authentication mechanisms for the administrators.

 #### OPS.2.4.A4 Regulations for communication connections [IT operation]